spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that, in the database, the configured data are added to the `spy_glossary` table.
+Make sure that, in the database, the configured data has been added to the `spy_glossary` table.

 {% endinfo_block %}

 ### 3) Enable controllers

+Enable the following controllers.

 #### Route List